Croydon High is igniting a spark in Modern Foreign Languages

 Numbers vary each year and for each event, but there are usually between 50 and 100 pupils involved.
 Feedback is always very positive, conveying that both pupils and accompanying teachers benefit from the novelty of the events and how they certainly spark interest in the different languages.
 Schools are always keen to participate and students are very enthusiastic.

-Sixth Form students of the individual languages participate fully in all the sessions and act as very positive role models for the younger children.
+Sixth form language students participate fully in all the sessions and act as very positive role models for the younger children.

-The initiative came about in 2011, in a meeting of local junior Heads hosted at Croydon High.
+The initiative came about during a meeting of local junior heads hosted at Croydon High.
 It transpired there was a need for support with MFL and a desire to encourage children to develop an interest in languages.

 All resources are provided by Croydon High and the activities are hosted in our Junior school and in the grounds when weather permits.
 We have been able to help with transport in some cases, by sending the school minibus to collect children.